Argentine navy: Not ready to stop submarine search

 It appeared to be the first time since the Falklands conflict in 1982 that an RAF plane had landed in Argentina, although the UK Ministry of Defense would only characterize it as the first time in a "very long time."
 The Royal Navy's ice-patrol ship, HMS Protector, had already joined the search.

 Russia had also sent navy specialists and equipment to Argentina, state news agency Tass cited the Russian Defense Ministry as saying Thursday.
 The deployment includes a ship equipped with two deep-water vehicles capable of searching depths of up to 6,000 meters.
+Balbi said Friday a Russian plane would join the search.

 The US Navy has sent underwater search vehicles and two undersea rescue systems that could be used to rescue crew members.